Choosing the Right Synchronization Mode

 If you convert a leaf task with actuals to a summary task in Microsoft Project, in shared control mode, integration with the Project Management work plan fails.
 Converting a leaf task with actuals to a summary task is not allowed in Project Management as it may result in invalid data in Time Management.

 If you experience an integration error related to the modification of the work plan hierarchy, use an existing backup copy as a starting point from which to reapply your most recent edits.
-See Backing Up Microsoft Project Files for more information about backups.
+See Back up Microsoft Project files for more information about backups.

 Similar to displaying existing Microsoft Project plans in Project Management, project managers can augment their Microsoft Project plans by publishing project information in Project Management to stakeholders and participants.
 In this situation, the project manager does not wish to transition from Microsoft Project to Project Management.
 However, the project manager would like to take advantage of the publishing capabilities of Project Management (for example, displaying project overviews and task assignments from the PPM Dashboard).